 - Learn about your treatment plan

 Discuss which treatment options are best for you and don’t be afraid to ask questions, however many you have.
 Your treatment will depend on the type and stage of the cancer as well as other factors including age, health status and personal needs.
 A cancer diagnosis may make people feel like they need treatment right away, but usually there is plenty of time to consider all the available options to be as well-informed as possible.
-Here’s a Cancer Appointment Form (PDF, 22.5 KB) to help you prepare questions for the team, and take notes.
+It can help to prepare questions for the team ahead of time and take notes during your appointments.